olvaffe/olv-notes/graphics/compositors/wlroots.md

   - `wlr_drm_backend_create` creates a backend for each drm device
     - it registers `handle_dev_change` to handle dev changes
     - on `WLR_DEVICE_HOTPLUG`, it calls `scan_drm_connectors`
-- `scan_drm_connectors` is called when the session becomes active or when there is a hotplug
+- `scan_drm_connectors` is called on start, when the session becomes active, or when there is a hotplug
   - `create_drm_connector` creates a `wlr_drm_connector` for each drm
     connector
   - `connect_drm_connector` inits `wlr_output` embedded in `wlr_drm_connector`